-Teresa Bryant, a Nursing major from Newburgh, and George Nassar, a Hospitality Management major from Sauquoit, are among an elite group of students to be honored by the State University of New York on April 4 at the Empire State Plaza Convention Center in Albany.
+Rachelle Cassatt, a Restaurant and Food Service Management major from Buffalo, and Samantha Travis, a Carpentry and Building major from Cortland, are among an elite group of students to be honored by the State University of New York on April 5 at the Empire State Plaza Convention Center in Albany.

 "Samantha and Rachelle are among SUNY Delhi's best and brightest," said President Candace S. Vancko.
 "I am tremendously proud of them and very pleased to be able to recognize their accomplishments.
 Their academic excellence and commitment to serving the SUNY Delhi community and beyond will make them exceptional leaders in the future."